lucasmafra/type-dynamo/README.md

 ### Defining your Schema

-In TypeDynamo, your tables are just regular Typescript classes.
+In DynamoDB, you must allways declare an attribute as a *partition key* and optionally another attribute as a *sort key* for your Table.
+The choice of your key is very important since Dynamo will index your table based on the provided keys, which means that you'll be able to access your items immediately through this keys.
+For more information, checkout this [link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html).

+With that in mind, TypeDynamo makes your schema declaration very easy, since your table model is just a regular Typescript class.
 Let's say you have the following User class:

 ```ts
 class User {